ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

 ## [From _The farmer & gardener._](https://iiif.archivelab.org/iiif/sim_american-farmer-devoted-to-agriculture-horticulture_1835-09-01_2_18?page=5)

 #### 1835-09-01 &middot; Baltimore [Md.]

 <table style="width: 100%;"><tr><td style="width: 50%">

+says of it thatin all those aff-ctions of the liver, ye
 and other organs, where Calomel is indicated, it
 is probably the most effective, and least harmful...
 remedial agent known to the profession.
 That a,